MollyReade/MollyReade/README.md

 ## Hi there 👋

+I'm currently a PhD student at the University of Manchester's Department of Mathematics.
+I am researching modelling the biomechanical networks of the lung.

+🔭 I’m currently working on ...
+- Simulating the behaviour of a 2D tessellation of alveoli under a ventilation-vertex model
+- Working out scaling this model to 3D alveoli

+📫 How to reach me: [Email me!](molly.reade@postgrad.ac.uk)
+😄 Pronouns: she/her

 <!--
 **MollyReade/MollyReade** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.